agentmodels/agentmodels.org/chapters/03-one-shot-planning.md

 viz.print(softHeads);
 ~~~~

-To be more precise abot `factor`, consider the following short program:
+To be more precise about `factor`, consider the following short program:

 ~~~~
 var mySample = Enumerate(function(){